ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A more realistic application would take a variety of algebras and typeclasses as
-input.

 Sebuah aplikasi yang realistis akan menerima beberapa aljabar dan kelas tipe sebagai
 masukan.

-A> This optimised `MonadState` is constructed in a way that breaks typeclass
-A> coherence.
-Two instances having the same types may be managing different state.
-A> It would be prudent to isolate the construction of all such instances to the
-A> application's entrypoint.
-A>
 A> `MonadState` teroptimasi ini dibangun sedemikian rupa sehingga mengaburkan
 A> koherensi kelas tipe.
 Dua instans yang memiliki tipe yangsama bisa saja
 A> mengatur keadaan yang berbeda.
 Adalah hal yang bijak untuk mengisolasi